 CHOICE experts give you some quick tips on how to get the best out of your digital SLR camera.

-In this test, we've decided to include other digital cameras marketed to high-end users, even though they may not have an interchangeable lens.
+Cameras with interchangeable lenses are called "system" cameras.
+In this test, we've included other digital cameras marketed to those who may be interested in a system or SLR camera, even though they may not have an interchangeable lens.
 The criteria for inclusion are:

 • Manual override for focus and exposure controls.